 Tokyo 2020 competition animation "One Minute, One Sport"

 We will show you the rules and highlights of taekwondo in one minute.
 Whether you are familiar with taekwondo or want to know more about it, "One Minute, One Sport" explains the sport and how it works.
 Watch the video below.

-Taekwondo is one of two new Paralympic sports at Tokyo 2020 — the other is badminton.
-In fact, a version of the sport for people with disabilities is itself relatively new.
-It was created as recently as 2005, with the first World Championships held in 2009.
+Taekwondo is one of two new Paralympic sports at Tokyo 2020.
+In fact, a version of the sport for people with impairments is relatively new – it was developed as recently as 2005 with the first World Championships held in 2009.